albar965/littlenavmap-manual/en/GLOSSARY1.md

 VOR, VORTAC, TACAN or NDB.

 ### Rating
 Airport zero to five star rating depending on facilities.

+### Rhumb Line
+When using a magnetic compass or direction indicator it is more convenient to fly a constant track direction.
+This can be achieved by following a rhumb line track, rather than a great circle track.
+Note that the rhumb line connecting two points on earth is longer than the great circle path.
+Also, near the poles and for longer distances the rhumb line is not usable.

 ### Scenery Library Database